Skip to content

 Running the container in the TRE

 Containers may be run in the TRE using one of two commands: use ces-gpu-run if a GPU is to be connected to the container, otherwise use the ces-run command.
-The sudo privilege escalation is not required to run containers.
 The basic command to start a container is one of:

 ces-run ghcr.io/<namespace>/<container_name>[:<container_tag>]